mukundbhudia/tweetgetter/README.md

 Once these have been entered you may visit the url http://localhost:3000/tweets/[twitteruser]/[numberOfTweets] to display tweets.
 Where [twitteruser] is the twitter user name and [numberOfTweets] is the number of tweets to display for the given username.

-To return tweets in JSON form you can use the query parameter ?out=json like so: http://localhost:3000/tweets/[twitteruser]/[numberOfTweets]?out=json.
+To return tweets in bullet point list form you can use the query parameter ?out=list like so: http://localhost:3000/tweets/[twitteruser]/[numberOfTweets]?out=list.
+Otherwise the default form for the result would be in JSON form.

-For example, the URL for the last 15 tweets for the user @bbcweather would be http://localhost:3000/tweets/bbcweather/15/.
+For example, the URL for the last 15 tweets for the user @bbcweather would be http://localhost:3000/tweets/bbcweather/15/ in JSON form.

-And for json form of the same example the URL would be: http://localhost:3000/tweets/bbcweather/15?out=json.
+And for a bullet point list form for @bbcweather the URL would be: http://localhost:3000/tweets/bbcweather/15?out=list.